 HUNTERSVILLE, N.C.
-(BP) — Kris and Jill Hopkins so appreciated the gospel call at Christ Community Church in Huntersville, N.C., Sunday (Sept.
+(BP) — One couple so appreciated the gospel call at Christ Community Church in Huntersville, N.C., Sunday (Sept.
 8), they hugged pastor Ronnie Parrott and cried after their baptisms moments later.

 “They were in tears and grateful that we cared enough about them to give them that opportunity to know Christ, to know the true Gospel and then to identify with Him through baptism,” Parrott told Baptist Press Monday.

 The couple were among hundreds or more new believers who made professions of faith at Southern Baptist churches on Baptism Day and were baptized the same day, 15 of them at Christ Community Church.
 Baptisms ranged from one to more than 100 among several Southern Baptist congregations, according to reports to BP and on social media.
 Baptism Day is Sept.
 8 on the Southern Baptist Convention Calendar.

 “And in the New Testament, we see this happen every time someone gives their life to Christ,” Parrott said.
 “To follow the Lord in baptism is an important first step in following Christ, and we believe it’s important to do this regularly and often.”

 Marshal Ausberry Sr. rearranged his church’s schedule Sunday to hold baptisms, an ordinance he normally observes on first Sundays, he told BP.
 At Antioch Baptist Church, the congregation Ausberry leads in Fairfax Station, Va., 10 new believers were baptized and four others were scheduled for baptism when family members can attend.

 “I sense a tremendous momentum coming out of Baptism Sunday that will energize our congregation to reach the lost,” Ausberry told BP.
 “Baptism Sunday was a strong reminder to the congregation that we all need to be engaged in sharing our faith with the lost.